Skip to main content

 )

-Object Permission Example (MCP, agents, etc.)
+Object permission (MCP, agents, etc.)

 from litellm.proxy._experimental.mcp_server.mcp_server_manager import (